Suzanne Levine (podiatrist)

-Suzanne M. Levine, DPM, PC, is a clinical podiatrist and a foot surgeon at the NewYork–Presbyterian Hospital, Lenox Hill Hospital and The Center for Specialty Care in New York City, New York, United States.
+Suzanne M. Levine, DPM, PC, is an American clinical podiatrist and a foot surgeon at the NewYork–Presbyterian Hospital, Lenox Hill Hospital and The Center for Specialty Care in New York City, New York, United States.
 She is best known for her book My Feet Are Killing Me!, and for her contributions to several notable newspapers, magazines and TV shows.
 Levine practices at her New York City podiatry clinic and medical-spa, Institute Beauté.

 Career

 Levine contributes regularly as a foot care expert on NBC's The Today Show and WNBC's Today in New York.
 She has also featured on The Dr. Oz Show, The Doctors (2008), The Oprah Winfrey Show, Entertainment Tonight, Extra, ABC 20/20, The View, Nightline, and Good Morning America.
 She is credited for inventing the tootsie technique and has participated in a medical mission in Cambodia where she donated one thousand pair of shoes to a local village.